woman wearing safety glasses and a hard hat at an industrial site

 Source: 2021 Census

-Most welders and related machine operators work 40 hours per week in factories and machine shops and on construction sites.
+Most welders and related machine operators work at least 40 hours per week in factories, machine shops and on construction sites.
+Overtime is often required.
 Those working at mills, factories and processing plants may work nights and weekends, or do shift work.

-Welders and related machine operators who work in Construction or in the Oil and Gas industry often work outdoors in various weather conditions.
-They may also be required to work from scaffolds or platforms.
-Other potential hazards to welders include exposure to fumes, intense light and burns, so they take safety precautions to avoid injury.
+Welders and related machine operators who work in construction or in the oil and gas industry often work outdoors in a variety of weather conditions.
+They may also be required to work at height, from scaffolds or platforms.
+Other potential hazards to welders include exposure to chemical fumes, intense light, burns and noise, so they must take safety precautions to reduce the risk of injury.

-Welders in the Construction industry often relocate to different job sites, sometimes in remote regions.
-Short periods of unemployment between projects are also common.
+Welders in the construction industry often relocate to different job sites, sometimes in remote regions.
+Short periods of unemployment between projects are common.

 Career Pathways

-Some experienced workers may also become self-employed and work as a contractors or open their own repair shops.
+Some experienced workers may become self-employed and work as a contractors, or open their own repair shops.

 Occupational Interests